As your school partner, Lehigh Valley Reilly Children’s Hospital is ready to help you and your kids have a healthy school year.

 Carpools can be an important transportation option for families as kids head back to school and activities.
 Here are some steps you can take to optimize safety while carpooling:

-For riding on a school bus, I have three important reminders that you can share with your child to help him or her limit (and prevent) contact with germs that cause illness:
+For riding on a school bus, here are three important reminders that you can share with your child to help him or her limit (and prevent) contact with germs that cause illness:

 Tip: Remind your child to avoid touching his or her face with unwashed hands, especially the mouth, eyes and nose.